discordeno/discordeno/website/docs/examples/reactionroles.md

 // insert-end
 ```

-We are now checking that we received a message component interaction type and in our case it's button.
+We are checking what message component interaction type we received, in this case if it's a button.
 We only need a couple of things from here:

 1. Get the role id of the role we need to give the user
 1. Assign it to them